sdaps/sdaps-class/sphinx/sdapsclassic.rst

     :arg height: The height of the text including a unit.
 If the `*` parameter is given, then this is the minimal height only
     :arg question: The question text, may not contain fragile content

-    :kwarg text: The question text for the metadata
+    :kwarg text: The question text for the metadata.
+Fragile content is currently *not* supported.
     :kwarg var: The variable name for this textbox (to be appended to context)

     .. todo:: :macro:`\\textbox` should be able to handle an optional keyword